schmittjoaopedro/spring-boot-sample/README.md

 }
 ```

-The *SessionManager* class implements an utility method that return the session user object stored in Redis.
+The *SessionManager* class implements a utility method that returns the session user object stored in Redis.

 SessionManager.java
 ```java